• Share this on:

 Last updated:

 Demand for processed fruit, vegetables and nuts in Europe is rising.
-Today's consumers want not only affordable products but socially responsible products too.
-Buyers in Europe are therefore including social responsibility in their requirements.
-Exporters who want to improve their reputation and boost business can consider adopting socially responsible practices.
-Suppliers will find it easier to attract buyers if they support the well-being of workers and local communities, and communicate about it.
+Buyers in Europe are including social responsibility in their requirements.
+Suppliers will find it easier to attract buyers if they support the well-being of workers and local communities.
 The specific tips below will help you become more socially responsible and stand out to potential buyers.

 1. Reflect consumer values through social responsibility and sustainable practices

 The European market is becoming increasingly competitive.
 Consumers are faced with ever more products.
-As a result, European consumers are looking for products made by companies that mirror their own values.
+As a result, European consumers often look for products made by companies that mirror their own values.

 SMEs can become socially responsible suppliers by taking on sustainable practices that meet international standards.
 Social responsibility includes topics such as better labour conditions, low environmental impact, ethical sourcing, good governance structures and support to local communities.